Sokoto State: History

 In 1906 a rising attributed to religious fanaticism occurred near Sokoto in which unfortunately three white officers lost their lives.
 The emir heartily repudiated the leader of the rising, who claimed to be a Mahdi inspired to drive the white man out of the country.
 A British force marched against the rebels, who were overthrown with great loss in March 1906.
 The leader was condemned to death in the emir's court and executed in the market place of Sokoto, and the incident was chiefly interesting for the display of loyalty to the British administration which it evoked on all sides from the native rulers.

 In 1967, not long after Nigeria's independence from the British, the region became known as the Northwestern State.
 This territory was, in 1976, split into Sokoto State and Niger State.
 Later on, Kebbi State (1991) and Zamfara State (1996) split off from Sokoto State.

 Demographics

-Sokoto State is mainly populated by Hausa people. with Gobirawa found in Gobir and Isa LGA.
+Sokoto State is mainly populated by Fulani and Hausa people with Gobirawa found in Gobir and Isa LGA.
 Most Sokoto State residents are Sunni Muslims, with a Shia minority; violence between the two groups is uncommon.
 Over 80% of people living in the state practice agriculture.